Stecathw/SpaceTourism/README.md

 18 - New deployment

-19 - Made some fixes and implemented the wsipe possibility with react-swipeable lib.
-Only destination page got that feature.
+19 - Made some fixes and implemented the swipe possibility with react-swipeable lib.
+Only destinations page got that feature at this point.
 I'm asking myself about performance and efficiency of code here see notes in [Continued development](#continued-development)

+20 - Added swipe feature to crew page.
+NB as a choice and not to rewright everything, only swiping on menu and text is possible (a box with both content).
+Images aren't listening to window events.

 ### Built with